overdrivenpotato/rust-psp/README.md

 #![no_std]
 #![no_main]

-// Create a module named "sample_modules" with version 1.0
+// Create a module named "sample_module" with version 1.0
 psp::module!("sample_module", 1, 0);

 fn psp_main() {